 Whether you need a shower or a place to dump your black and grey water, there are free facilities available to citizens who look for them.
-It takes time, but head to a local library for free internet and start researching the facilities you need before you need them.
+It takes time, but head to a local library for free internet and start researching the facilities you will need.

 You can also look up free activities to take advantage of, for example, search ‘free things to do in Perth’ and you’ll be inspired by the range of choices.

 Often museums or botanical gardens offer free admission days – in some states, you can even enjoy an outdoor cinema in the summer.
-Just make sure to be informed before you show up.
+Just make sure you’re informed before you show up.

 5. Cook at home

-As tempting as it can be in a new city to eat out every night, it can take a huge bite out of your savings.
+As tempting as it can be to eat out every night, it can take a huge bite out of your savings.

-And always keep quick sandwich supplies on board so lunchtime never tempts you to give into fast food.
+Always keep quick sandwich supplies on board so at lunchtime you’re not tempted to give into fast food.

 6. Free camp